15 Crawlability Problems & How to Fix Them

 3. Bad Site Architecture

-Site architecture is how your pages are organized across your website.
+Site architecture refers to how your pages are organized across your website.

 Site architecture infographic

-But a bad site site architecture can create crawlability issues.
+However, a bad site architecture can create crawlability issues.

-Notice the example site structure depicted below.
+Consider the example site structure shown below.
 It has orphan pages.

 "Orphan pages" infographic